Skip to main content

 AspectCerebrolysinLiraglutide

 AdministrationAdministered via intramuscular or intravenous injection.
 IV administration is typically used in clinical settings.
-IM can be used for research purposes.Subcutaneous injection once daily at any time, independent of meals.
+IM can be used for research purposes.Subcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.

 Best For